Preparing for the bar exam forces you to cycle through various emotions over weeks and months.

 What do you think it means?
 To me…

-- You realize that you’re far better equipped than you were even a month ago.
+• You realize that you’re far better equipped than you were even a month ago.
 You’re in the best shape you can be.
+Your best now is enough even if your future best will be better.

-- Memories of bar prep will one day be a distant and fond memory down the line.
-One day, your experience will be a source of encouragement for someone else.
+• You won’t be able to stop thinking about the exam because you’ll be attached to the struggle.
+And one day, memories of bar prep will be a distant and fond memory.
+Maybe your unforgettable experience will be a source of encouragement for someone else.

-- You will face even greater challenges as an attorney, making these struggles seem benign and innocent in comparison.
+• You will face even greater challenges and responsibilities as an attorney, making these struggles seem innocent in comparison.
+You look back at the things you took very seriously earlier in your life, and now you laugh.

 Bonus from me